JJonathanOregon/sergivb01.github.io/README.md

 # sergivb01
-This is my very own personal website where I frequently commit changes.
-Here you may find my portofolio, my skills and a short about-me text.
+This is my very own personal website, where I frequently commit changes.
+Here you may find my portofolio, my skills and a short About-me text.
 Here are some of the stuff I've used:

   - HTML5
   - Javascript (+few jQuery)